qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/graphics.rst

 ..........

 ``Input layer`` [vector: any]
-  Input vector layer to use for the plot
+  Input vector layer to use for the plot.

 ``X attribute`` [tablefield: any]
-  Field to use for the x axis
+  Field to use for the x axis.

 ``Y attribute`` [tablefield: any]
-  Field to use for the y axis
+  Field to use for the y axis.

 ``Z attribute`` [tablefield: any]
-  Field to use for the z axis
+  Field to use for the z axis.

 Output
 ......

 ``Scatterplot`` [html]
-  ``html`` file of the plot available in the :menuselection:`Processing --> Result Viewer`
+  ``html`` file of the plot available in the :menuselection:`Processing --> Result Viewer`.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE